top of page

 • Trusts and estate documents

-• Business agreements and contracts
+• Business contracts and agreements

-• Court filings and legal pleadings
+• Court filings and affidavits

 Why Multi-Page Documents Require Extra Care

-Multi-page documents present a higher risk for:
+Multi-page documents carry higher risk for:

-• Incomplete or altered documents
+• Incomplete documents

 • Missing exhibits or attachments

-• Rejection by courts, lenders, or agencies
+• Rejection by lenders, courts, or agencies

 Notary Best Practices for Multi-Page Documents